Valerie Banschbach Profile

 Research & Teaching Interests

-Conservation ecology, agro-ecology, behavioral ecology, social insects (esp. ants and bees), tropical ecology, pedagogy and curriculum development in environmental studies and science; entrepreneurship for scientists
+Wildlife conservation; animal behavior; agro-ecology; social insects (esp. ants and bees); tropical ecology; pedagogy and curriculum development in environmental studies and science; entrepreneurship for scientists

 Environmental Studies Program Director, Saint Michael's College, Colchester, Vermont.
 2010-2013.
 Led the development of a new Environmental Studies Program at the College and became its founding director.